 A Midwinter Feast

 The Divine Feminine

 A program of music exploring somewhat overlooked music from the western sacred choral tradition: namely music written by and/or for nuns.
 This program consists almost entirely of music written by women and sung in convents, from the Middle Ages (music from the Las Huelgas Codex and composer Hildegard of Bingen, including O Viridissima Virga) to the Renaissance and Baroque periods.
 Composers include Caterina Assandra, Chiara Margarita Cozzolani, Lucrezia Vizzana and Isabella Leonarda.
 There is also an example of music written for the nuns by a male composer, Romano Micheli.
-We will also feature new pieces by composers inspired by the music and writings of Hildegard of Bingen,(Caroline Shaw, Jacqueline Horner-Kwiatek) bringing the program full circle.
+We will also feature new pieces by Caroline Shaw and Jacqueline Horner-Kwiatek inspired by the music and writings of Hildegard of Bingen, bringing the program full circle.